deependersingla/deep_trader/README.md

 #Reinforcement-trading
 This project uses Reinforcement learning on stock market and agent tries to learn trading.
 The goal is to check if the agent can learn to read tape.
 The project is dedicated to hero in life great Jesse Livermore and one of the best human i know in life Ryan Booth https://github.com/ryanabooth.

 One Point to note, the code inside tensor-reinforcement is the latest code and you should be reading/running if you are interested in project.
-Leave other directories, I am not working on them for now<br>
+Leave other directories, I am not working on them for now<br>.
+To read my thought journal during ongoing development https://github.com/deependersingla/deep_trader/blob/master/deep_thoughts.md <br>

 If you are working on ML on stocks investing/trading and wish to collaborate please feel free to email me deepender281190@gmail.com